ComposeCode/AWS-Solution-Architect-Associate-course-helper/chapter3/section3-1.md

   - S3 - IA (durable, immediately available, infrequently accessed)
   - S3 - Reduced Redundancy Storage (data that is easily reproducible, such as thumb nails etc)
   - Glacier (archived data, where you can wait 3-5 hours before accessing)

+- Remember the core fundamentals of an S3 object:
+  - Key (name, stored in alphabetical order)
+  - Value (the data itself)
+  - Version ID
+  - Metadata
+  - Sub resources (ACL, Torrent)

+- Object based storage only (for files)
+- Not suitable to install an operating system on.
+- Successful uploads will generate a HTTP 200 status code.

+- Read the S3 FAQ before taking the exam.

+## S3 FAQ

+- Need a link to the S3 FAQ etc.